regularentropy/nspm/README.md

 5. Ability to generate strong password for the entries

 # 🛠️ Installation:
+Nanopm can be downloaded from releases on Github or compiled manually.

+To do this, follow the steps below:
 ```
 Linux:
     sudo make install
 Windows:
-    Coming soon
+    go build -a -gcflags=all="-l -B" -ldflags="-w -s"
 ```
 # 📖 Manual:

 1. Initialising nanopm:

 - By default, nanopm creates a .nanopm folder in the $HOME directory, which will hold all databases (except those passed as an argument).

 - If no databases are found, nanopm will ask you to pass the "-n" argument to initialize a new database.

-3. There are two different ways to select a database in nanopm:
+2. There are two different ways to select a database in nanopm:
    - Run nanopm with the "-f" flag and pass a database path as an argument.
    - Select a database from the menu that will be shown if nanopm finds any databases in $HOME/.nanopm